PaulKinlan/paul.kinlan.me/content/en/2010-08-08-dom-treewalker.markdown

 title: DOM TreeWalker
 published: true
 ---
-I really wanted to get a reference to Walker Texas Ranger in to the title, but I really couldn&rsquo;t think of anything that cool.
+I really wanted to get a reference to Walker Texas Ranger in to the title, but I really couldn't think of anything that cool.
 If you can think of a great Chuck Norris reference leave a comment, I am all chins!

 It always amazes me that there is so much to HTML that is still not being exploited by developers.